Local near-quadratic convergence of Riemannian interior point methods: Conclusion

-\isextendedversion{In closing, we discuss future directions for further development of \RIPM{}s: \begin{enumerate} \item \textbf{Development of an inner iteration with global convergence:} Currently, \RIPTRM{} in \cite{Obaraetal2025APrimalDualIPTRMfor2ndOrdStnryPtofRiemIneqCstrOptimProbs} is the only available method whose inner iteration exhibits a global convergence in accordance with the stopping conditions.
-However, this algorithm currently applies only to \RNLO{}~\cref{prob:RNLO} with $\eqset=\emptyset$, and there are no known algorithms offering such global convergence for the full \RNLO{}~\cref{prob:RNLO} setting (\RNLO{} with $\eqset=\emptyset$).
-Thus, an important avenue for future work is to propose such methods for the complete \RNLO{}~\cref{prob:RNLO} setting. \isextendedversion{One possibility would be to extend \RIPTRM{} in \cite{Obaraetal2025APrimalDualIPTRMfor2ndOrdStnryPtofRiemIneqCstrOptimProbs} to the full \RNLO{}~\cref{prob:RNLO} setting based on ideas from Euclidean \IPTRM{}s that manage both inequality and equality constraints~\cite{ByrdGilbertNocedal2000TRMethBsdIntPtTechniqueforNLP,ByrdLiuNocedal1997LocalBehavIntPtMethforNLP,YamashitaYabeTanabe2005GlobalSuperlinConvPrimalDualIntPtTRNethforLgeScaleCstrOptim}.
-Other types of algorithms could also serve as the inner iteration, provided they possess the global convergence.}{} \item \textbf{Handling of degenerate problems:} In this paper, we assume the \LICQ{} in \cref{assu:SCLICQOSOSC}.
+\item \textbf{Improvement in the computation of the search direction:} Numerical errors are unavoidable when solving linear systems and may compromise the theoretical guarantees in practice.
+Moreover, inexact computation of search directions would be important in large-scale optimization, since the exact computation can be inefficient in such settings.
+Therefore, addressing such inexactness constitutes an important direction for future research in our setting, as well as in the Euclidean case~\cite{Wright2001EfctofFinitePrecArithonIntPtMethforNonlinProgram,CurtisSchenkWumlautchter2010IntPtAlgoforLgeScaleNLOwithInexactStepComput}.
+Another promising direction is to exploit problem-specific structures in applications; for instance, leveraging the sparsity of the Hessian can significantly improve computational efficiency. \isextendedversion{ \item \textbf{Handling of degenerate problems:} In this paper, we assume the \LICQ{} in \cref{assu:SCLICQOSOSC}.
 In the Euclidean setting, several works~\cite{WrightOrban2002PropofLogBarrFunonDegenNLP,VicenteWright2002LocalConvPDMethforDegenNonlinProg,YamashitaYabe2005QuadConvofPDIPMforDegenNonlinOptimProb} analyze the local behavior of \IPM{}s around a degenerate solution and design \IPM{}s to achieve the local convergence under the Mangasarian-Fromovitz constraint qualifications, a weaker assumption than the \LICQ{}.
 Extending these techniques to the Riemannian setting is an important future avenue. \item \textbf{Local convergence to non-strict local minima:} In our local convergence analysis, we assume the \SOSC{} condition in \cref{assu:SCLICQOSOSC}, which implies the strict local optimality.
 Considering local convergence to non-strict local minima is a challenging direction for future research. \isextendedversion{For example, in the unconstrained setting, the local convergence properties of trust region methods to such minima are shown to significantly depend on the choice of the search direction.
-Rebjock and Boumal~\cite{RebjockBoumal2024FastConvtoNonIsolMinFourEquivCondsforCtwoFuns} demonstrated that trust region methods can fail to achieve local convergence when using the \exactsolution{}, while using a direction by a truncated conjugate gradient method preserves local convergence under certain assumptions~\cite{RebjockBoumal2024FastConvofTRforNonIsolMinviaAnalofCGonIndefMat}.}{ For example, in the unconstrained setting, the local convergence properties of trust region methods to such minima are shown to significantly depend on the choice of the search direction~\cite{RebjockBoumal2024FastConvtoNonIsolMinFourEquivCondsforCtwoFuns,RebjockBoumal2024FastConvofTRforNonIsolMinviaAnalofCGonIndefMat}.} Building on these insights in the constrained setting would be an interesting avenue. \end{enumerate}}{}
+Rebjock and Boumal~\cite{RebjockBoumal2024FastConvtoNonIsolMinFourEquivCondsforCtwoFuns} demonstrated that trust region methods can fail to achieve local convergence when using the \exactsolution{}, while using a direction by a truncated conjugate gradient method preserves local convergence under certain assumptions~\cite{RebjockBoumal2024FastConvofTRforNonIsolMinviaAnalofCGonIndefMat}.}{ For example, in the unconstrained setting, the local convergence properties of trust region methods to such minima are shown to significantly depend on the choice of the search direction~\cite{RebjockBoumal2024FastConvtoNonIsolMinFourEquivCondsforCtwoFuns,RebjockBoumal2024FastConvofTRforNonIsolMinviaAnalofCGonIndefMat}.} Building on these insights in the constrained setting would be an interesting avenue. }{} \end{enumerate}